20squares/manifold-finance/manifold-hedger/documentation/pics/documentation.md

 A consequence of this is that deterministic strategic decisions (e.g. 'player chooses option A') must be lifted into the stochastic monad, getting thus transformed into their probabilistic equivalent (e.g. 'of all the option available, player chooses A with probability 1')

-A practical example of this can be found in `Analytics.hs`, where we have:
+A practical example of this can be found in `Strategies.hs`, where we have:

 ```haskell
 acceptStrategy